PaenuthOtherProjs/Motivational-widget/README.md

 1. It's a standalone executable created with a Python packager (like PyInstaller)
 2. It accesses your file system (to display your images)
-3. It uses Windows registry functions for "run at startup" capability
+3. It uses "run at startup" capability
 4. It's unsigned (not code-signed with a certificate)

 These are common triggers for heuristic-based detection algorithms, especially detection systems like "Tedy" which flag programs based on behavioral patterns rather than actual malicious code.